intsystems/BMM/lab6/Readme.md

 4. [Kovaleva Maria] Train multiple MLP models on a toy dataset.
 Make a random pruning of the models.
 Visualize their parameter projection onto 2d-space with color corresponding to accuracy.

-5. Train an MLP model on a toy dataset (at least 3 layers).
+5. [Barabanshchikova Polina] Train an MLP model on a toy dataset (at least 3 layers).
 Make a random pruning of the models.
 Visualize the binary matrix projection onto 2d-space with color corresponding to accuracy.

 6. Train deep weight prior on MNIST dataset ane evluate its performance on SVHN dataset (make SVHN gray-colored).